savonet/book/audio.md

 We have seen that we can dynamically create sources, but this cannot be used to dynamically change the contents of sources which are already playing.
-This behavior can be achieved by using `source.dynamic`: this operator creates a source, which has a method `set` to change the source it is relaying, and can thus be used to create a source which changes overtime.
+This behavior can be achieved by using `source.dynamic`\indexop{source.dynamic}: this operator creates a source, which has a method `set` to change the source it is relaying, and can thus be used to create a source which changes overtime.
 It can be thought of as a suitable analogous of references for sources.